Zeenea-cs/api-scripts-examples/README.md

 * [send_field_lineage.py](#send_field_lineagepy): Inject Field to Field lineage from an external source.
 * [user.py](#userpy): A command line tool to create, modify and delete users.
+* [migrate_contact.py](migrate_contactpy): A command line tool to copy contact-items links of a contact to another one.

 Setup
 =====